gianglex/gianglex/README.md

 - Studying Information Technology at Haaga-Helia.
 - Specializing in IT-Infrastructure, Networks and Cyber Security.
 - Currently doing deepdive into Kubernetes & OpenShift.
+- [H-T8](https://askdatdude.github.io/H-T8/).
+I am on the board of H-T8, an Ethical Hacking Club for students.
 - [Courses](https://github.com/gianglex/Courses).
-You can check some of my current and past course reports (in Finnish)
+You can check some of my current and past course reports (in Finnish).
 - [Write-ups](https://github.com/gianglex/Write-ups).
 Some of the Write-ups I've done for CTFs and other things.